Thomas Barwick/Getty Images

 The best tax deal is for short-term rentals.
 These are situations where your property is rented for 14 days or fewer.
 Money received for rentals of 2 weeks or less is tax-free.

 “This issue comes up every time there is a special event,” says Luscombe.
 Residents head out of town to avoid the increased congestion caused by special events such as the Super Bowl or music festivals, lease their homes to visitors coming in for the festivities, and pocket the payments without any worry about reporting the income.

 It doesn’t matter if you got $20,000 for the week those football fans leased your condo near the stadium.
 The IRS isn’t entitled to a cent.

-Even better, this short-term rental income tax break isn't limited to second homes.
-If you rent your primary residence for two weeks or less, that income doesn't have to be reported on your tax return.
+Even better, as limited landlords in Cleveland and Philadelphia can attest, this short-term rental income tax break isn’t limited to second homes.
+If you rent your primary residence for 2 weeks or less, that income doesn’t have to be reported on your tax return.

 Hybrid home tax calculations

-Tax rules are a bit trickier when you use your vacation home yourself for more than two weeks and also rent it out for a substantial part of the year.
-As with everything tax, meticulous record keeping is key.
+Tax rules are a bit trickier when you use your vacation home yourself for more than 2 weeks and also rent it out for a substantial part of the year.
+As with everything tax-related, meticulous record keeping is key.

 To reduce taxes on any rent you collect, you’ll want to deduct eligible expenses.
 But because the home has shared personal and rental use, you must allocate the costs.

 For example, you spent 60 days last year during ski season at your mountain cabin.
 The hillside hideaway was rented for 180 days the rest of the year.
 You can deduct 75% of your vacation home’s qualifying rental expenses against rent you collect: 180 rental days divided by 240 total days of property use.